linkpoolio/chainlink-keeper-sweeper/README.md

 yarn transfer-admin-to-sweeper Oracle
 ```

-This will attempt to transfer ownership for all contracts added to `OracleSweeper`.
+This will transfer ownership for all contracts added to `OracleSweeper`.

 ### FluxAggregator